10 Taipei Beaches and Coastal Parks Worth Checking Out

 There’s no 7-Eleven in town, but there are several local restaurants and mom-and-pop shops along the highway.
 The surf shops also sell beers and other cold drinks.
 For great pizza and live music on Saturdays, check out Drifters Pizza Pub near the train station.

-Surfboards can be rented from one of the shops or right on the beach, or you can book a surfing lesson online here.
+Surfboards can be rented from one of the shops or right on the beach (or with this link).
+For newbies, you can book a surfing lesson online here.
 The surf is decent but not too wild here, so it’s a great place to learn.
 Find out other surfing spots in Taiwan in my guide to the best adventure sports in Taiwan.

 At the opposite (northern) end of the beach near the train station, Jia Ying Beach Resort (see on Agoda / Booking / TripAdvisor) has rooms with sea views only one minute walk from the beach.
 Yet another choice is Ocean Sky Hostel (see on Agoda / Booking / TripAdvisor ), at the far northern end.